sdobreff/advanced-analytics/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.txt

-**WP Control** is a WordPress plugin which purpose is to manage all kinds on error logs (large or small), providing options to enable or disable logging and optimized for gigabyte-sized log files.
-It is specially designed and optimized to work on production sites without slowing them.
+**WP Control** is a WordPress plugin which purpose is to manage all kinds on error logs.
 It has build in fully functional **Cron** and **Transients** management system, so everything you need to get best inner insight of your site is one plugin built for speed.

 == Description ==